fill

 The defended version never uses a shell.
 We validate the filename, use an allowlist of commands, escape arguments, and call the binary directly with ProcessStartInfo.
 No shell means no shell injection.
 Always avoid UseShellExecute when processing user input.

 Attackers don't want to re-exploit every time.
 Once they're in, they want to stay in.
 This is where persistence techniques come in — and session hijacking is one of the most common web-specific methods.
+Now they want to come back tomorrow without storming the gate again — a trapdoor under the rug.

 Account manipulation means creating backdoor accounts or elevating privileges on existing ones.
 Session hijacking steals active sessions — why crack passwords when you can steal the cookie?
 Web shells are the scariest — a persistent backdoor file on your server that gives the attacker a command line.